BFA (Honours) Music Programs

 When are music auditions typically held during the academic year?

-• Live auditions for the Music programs are held at the end of March, April and August of each year, and the first week of September.
+- Live auditions for the music programs are held at the end of April each year.

-• Auditions for current Tyndale students wanting to audition for Tyndale Music Ensembles are held at the beginning of each semester – late August, early September, and early January.
+- Auditions for current Tyndale students are held at the beginning of each semester.

 Where are auditions held?